 Bedsores are caused by neglect.
 When you sign up for a nursing home, the entire point is to make medical care easier for your loved one to receive.
 If bedsores are a constant problem, your loved one is being ignored which is a form of abuse.
 In times like this, you may want to seek restitution and justice for your loved one.
 Dempsey & Kingsland has recovered millions for victims of medical malpractice.

 Concerned about a medical error that has affected you?
-Call Dempsey & Kingsland, P.C. today at (816) 484-3776 for a free consultation regarding your case.
+Call Dempsey & Kingsland, P.C. today at (816) 484-3776 or complete an online form for a free consultation regarding your case.